M0H77/django-ansible-kubernetes/README.md

 1. Clone this repository.
 2. Navigate to the `ansible` folder.
 3. Update the `hosts` file with the target CentOS server's IP address or hostname and the necessary configuration variables, such as Django settings and database credentials.
-4. Run the `./ansible.sh system.yaml` command to create a new user and SSH key and add it to your Git repo as a deployment key.
+4. Run `./ansible.sh system.yaml`  to create a new user and SSH key and add it to your Git repo as a deployment key.
 5. Run `/ansible.sh packages.yaml` to update and install packages.
 6. Run `./ansible.sh postgresql.yaml` to set up the PostgreSQL database.
 7. Run `./ansible.sh django.yaml` to deploy the Django app.